-- Sexual knowledge inappropriate for age - Sexualised behaviour or affection inappropriate for age - Sexually provocative behaviour/promiscuity - Hinting at sexual activity - Inexplicable decline in school performance - Depression or other sudden apparent changes in personality as becoming insecure or clinging - Lack of concentration, restlessness, aimlessness - Socially isolated or withdrawn - Overly-compliant behaviour - Acting out, aggressive behaviour - Poor trust or fear concerning significant adults - Regressive behaviour, Onset of wetting, by day or night; nightmares - Onset of insecure, clinging behaviour - Arriving early at school, leaving late, running away from home - Suicide attempts, self-mutilation, self-disgust - Suddenly drawing sexually explicit pictures - Eating disorders or sudden loss of appetite or compulsive eating - Regressing to younger behaviour patterns such as thumb sucking or bringing out discarded cuddly toys - Become worried about clothing being removed

-• Trying to be 'ultra-good' or perfect; overreacting to criticism.
+- Sexual knowledge inappropriate for age - Sexualised behaviour or affection inappropriate for age - Sexually provocative behaviour/promiscuity - Hinting at sexual activity Inexplicable decline in school performance - Depression or other sudden apparent changes in personality as becoming insecure or clinging - Lack of concentration, restlessness, aimlessness - Socially isolated or withdrawn - Overly-compliant behaviour - Acting out, aggressive behaviour - Poor trust or fear concerning significant adults - Regressive behaviour, Onset of wetting, by day or night; nightmares - Onset of insecure, clinging behaviour - Arriving early at school, leaving late, running away from home - Suicide attempts, self-mutilation, self-disgust - Suddenly drawing sexually explicit pictures - Eating disorders or sudden loss of appetite or compulsive eating - Regressing to younger behaviour patterns such as thumb sucking or bringing out discarded cuddly toys - Become worried about clothing being removed - Trying to be 'ultra-good' or perfect; overreacting to criticism. - This can be carried out by people from outside the family but also from people from within the family.